 Adam Binder was born in 1970 and grew up on a farm in the picturesque surroundings of The Cotswolds.
-The ever-changing landscapes, enriched with wildlife, has been a constant source of inspiration to his work and provoked him to create one-of-a-kind, nature-inspired, bronze masterpieces these past 20 years.
+The ever-changing landscapes, enriched with wildlife, has been a constant source of inspiration to his work and provoked him to create one-of-a-kind, nature-inspired, bronze masterpieces over the past 20 years.

 Since then, Adam has created a unique style which is highly regarded, recognised and collected around the world.
 His passion for conservation and connection to nature is the real driving force behind his works.
-He is now one of Britain’s leading wildlife sculptors of the 21st Century, engaging the viewer through his signature flowing lines, subtle movement and emotion and beautifully capturing the essence of his subjects.
-The sensibility and balance of each bronze cast are the result of meticulous and dedicated study, deep earthy patinas completing each piece and making the work easily identifiable, in both colour and form.
+He is now one of Britain’s leading wildlife sculptors, engaging the viewer through his signature flowing lines, subtle movement and emotion and beautifully capturing the essence of his subjects.
+The sensibility and balance of each bronze cast are the result of meticulous and dedicated study, the deep earthy patinas completing each piece and making the work easily identifiable, in both colour and form.

 In 2010, Adam won the David Shepherd Wildlife Artist of the Year Award and was also elected as a member of the Society of Wildlife Artists in 2011.
 Where possible, the subjects for Adam’s sculptures are acutely observed and studied in their natural environment, a process that enables him to remove the extraneous detail without losing veracity and concentrate on capturing the spirit of the animal through understated movement and suggestion.

 Adam’s deep-rooted love for nature and conservation saw him complete a 12ft Bronze Polar Bear in 2013 called Monumental ‘Boris’, a bold statement on the ever-increasing problem of global warming.
 This was highly acclaimed by the City of London and is an important piece to remind us of the conservation efforts made by Adam, as well as others in his field.